steve-foris/tf-migtest-demo/README.md

 - Add CI/CD pipeline to automate building new instance templates and blue/green swaps.
 - Monitor costs — external load balancer and instance uptime incur charges.

 This README is intentionally concise; expand sections with concrete Terraform code, startup script, and CI pipeline docs for a fuller portfolio demo.
+HTTPS is intentionally omitted for demo simplicity; the load balancer serves HTTP on port 80.